michaelstaake/Basil/README.md

 - If enabled, each file gets its own AI context that can assist you.
 AI features are specifically designed to be read-only so you always remain in complete control.
 - Basil comes packaged with a portable version, or install it for convenient features like "Open with Basil" context menu, system tray persistence, etc. Alternately, you may build it from source.

+Hint: Click the Basil logo in the toolbar to access settings and more features.

 ## Requirements

 - Windows 10/11